University Composition Program

 The Writing Center can help you with research.
 We also encourage you to use the CO130 research guide, the CO150 research guide, the CO300 research guide, and the CO301X research guide.
 If you need additional help, visit the Composition Program and English research librarian's website.

-Go to the Registrar's Repeat Delete webpage for more information.
+Go to the Registrar's Repeat Repair webpage for more information.

 You can find your professor and their email address on the Composition Program Faculty page.